MC-SG/OriginalSG/README.md

 # Test Server!
 **BuildMCPE.eu:19132**
-This server uses an updated version of the plugin which has the grace period
+This server uses an edited version of the plugin which has the grace period.
+Sorry, we can't get this code and use it...

 # Commands: